 To participate fully in shaping their future, citizens and residents need access to relevant knowledge and opportunities, need to trust the system and feel heard.
 Central and local government, civil society organisations and funders play a critical role in enabling individuals to actively participate in their communities and their localities, in decisions that affect them, their families and their future.

-Together with delivery partner the Young European Network at the 3Million, we want to understand the state of London’s democracy and co-produce recommendations to ensure participation is embedded into all streams of medium-term and long-term recovery, particularly those focused on:
+Together with delivery partner the Young European Network at the 3Million, we wanted to understand the state of London’s democracy and co-produce recommendations to ensure participation is embedded into all streams of medium-term and long-term recovery, particularly those focused on:

 - tackling exacerbated inequalities;